 It’s not surprising to me that in our modern society we’ve lost the tradition of observing the Dark Moon.
 In so many facets of life we’ve dismissed this vital moment of pause.
 We rarely stop & rest when we complete one thing before moving on to the next.
 We’re such a forward-looking culture; we’re constantly looking at what’s next, what’s the next thing on my To Do list, what’s happening next.
 Rarely do we give ourselves these crucial moments of pause & reflection before diving in to the next thing coming.

 But in losing these pauses, we’re also losing this vital time where we absorb & assimilate lessons learned & wisdom gained from our experiences.
 We’re missing this crucial component of our personal growth.

-So I want to encourage you to spend some time this weekend, observing the Dark Moon.
+So I want to encourage you to spend some time at the end of this week, observing the Dark Moon.
 In my practice, I observe the Dark Moon on the night before the New Moon.

 Journal Qs & Soul Work for the Dark Moon

 1. What memories did you make in this closing moon cycle?